Skip to content

 • The API returns only the first created task, but creates tasks for all assignees

-• When groups are specified, tasks are created for each member of the group
+• When groups are specified, tasks are created for each group member

 • The process uses a system “MISC” template that exists in every organization